Home About Program Past Editions

 Dragon Dilatation (FR)

-is a rereading of Stravinsky’s ballet, while the second segment is made up of traces of an unpublished
+The combination of two film essays, Petrouchka and La Déviante Comédie.
+The first part is a rereading of Stravinsky’s ballet, while the second consists of traces of an unpublished performance.

 Director | Bertrand Mandico